Lighting Trends 2025: 12 illuminating ways to elevate your interiors with on-trend designs

-Keeping up with the most influential lighting trends for 2024 and gaining a greater understanding of the impact of choosing the right lighting can go a long way to elevating the interiors of every room in your home.
+Keeping up with the most influential lighting trends for 2025 and gaining a greater understanding of the impact of choosing the right lighting can go a long way to elevating the interiors of every room in your home.

-All too often common lighting mistakes can unintentionally alter the look and feel of a room in an instant because light can have such a huge effect on our physical and mental well-being.
-Let's take a look at what key lighting trends designers are shining a spotlight on for the year ahead...
+All too often, common lighting mistakes can unintentionally alter the look and feel of a room in an instant.
+Light has a huge effect on our physical and mental well-being.
+Let's take a look at what key lighting trends designers are spotlighting for the year ahead.

-Lighting Trends 2024: 10 styles to consider for your home
+Lighting Trends 2025: 12 styles to consider for your home

 Gone are the days of ‘the big light’ when we solely relied upon a single lightbulb, that felt as bright as the sun’s rays, dangling down from a piece of flex in the centre of the ceiling.
-If next year’s lighting trends are anything to go by we'll be embracing layered lighting to make rooms feel cosy, the impact of nature and how to use lighting to emphasise our home’s architectural features.
+If this year’s lighting trends are anything to go by we'll be embracing layered lighting to make rooms feel cosy, the impact of nature and how to use lighting to emphasise our home’s architectural features.

 Guiding us through the latest lighting trends we have a panel of experts who, between them, have decades of experience and are masters of their craft.